Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/AIE_RTP_tutorials/step1_sync_scalar.md

    If you are using MATLAB or Octave, you can use the following script to visualize the data:

-       data=[<copy and paste the content from aiesimulator_output/data/output_data.txt here>];
+       data=load('./aiesimulator_output/data/output_data.txt', '-ascii');
        plot(data(:,1))

    This plots the first column (real part) of the output complex data.

 ![sine waveform - real](./images/figure2.PNG)

-   In `src/kernels/dds.cc`, the sine kernel function uses the sincos intrinsic with the phase parameter to generate 32-bit integer concatenating Sine (bits [31:16]) and Cosine (bits [15:0]) in signed Q.15 fixed-point format.
+   In `aie/kernels/dds.cc`, the sine kernel function uses the sincos intrinsic with the phase parameter to generate 32-bit integer concatenating Sine (bits [31:16]) and Cosine (bits [15:0]) in signed Q.15 fixed-point format.
 The 32-bit integer output samples are cast and stored in a `cint16` window.
 As a result, the first column (real part) represents a cosine waveform.
 In the four iterations, the first two iterations use a value of 10 as the `phase_increment` parameter and the last two iterations use 100, so you see the cosine waveform frequency increases in the middle of the plot.

 3. You can then use the following line to plot the second column (imaginary part) of the output complex data.